 Neuschwanstein Castle, Germany

 While an increasingly popular place to visit, with 1.4 million people flocking to the castle each year, Neuschwanstein has been open to the public since 1886.
 It was commissioned and paid for by King Ludwig II of Bavaria out of his own pocket to become one of his main personal retreats.
 Situated in a beautiful setting, this incredible palace is a destination for anyone in search of a fairytale come to life.

-Vágar Island, Faroe Islands
+Vágar, Faroe Islands

 Hallerbos, Belgium (Bluebell Forest)

-Saint Basil’s Cathedral, Russia
+St Basil’s Cathedral, Russia

 Host to a vast complex of monasteries set on, and within, ancient rock formations, Meteora is undoubtedly one of Greece’s most spectacular destinations.
 Originally settled between the 14th and 19th centuries, 24 monasteries formed part of this Eastern Orthodox religious site, of which six remain today.
 Meteora is second only to Mount Athos as Greece’s most significant religious site.

 The largest hot spring in the USA and the third largest in the world, Grand Prismatic Spring is quite something.
 Appearing from afar as a gigantic sliced crystal, this geothermal spring is situated in Yellowstone National Park, Wyoming.
 The vibrant colors are a result of pigmented archaea in the biofilm of the spring’s mineral-rich water.